DanToml/conferences/talks/2018/kubecon/script.md

 ## Pluggable

 ^
-Nomad's executor is also quite pluggable, with built in support for running various container technologies, or simply executing a binary in place, allowing us to precisely control how we execute our customer jobs - this is incredibly useful for us and our goals.
+Nomad's executor is also quite pluggable, with built in support for running various container technologies, or simply executing a binary in place, allowing us to precisely control how we execute our customer jobs - this is an incredibly useful facility for us.

 ---